kkkgo/UE-DDNS/README.md

 Update OK: "type":"A","content":"218.56.43.21","proxiable":true,"proxied":false
 ```
 ## How to deploy the script
 - There is basically a crontab (scheduled task) on Linux systems, assuming that the script has been added with executable permissions:`chmod +x ./ddns.sh`,  in `/root/ddns.sh`:
 Edit cron: `crontab -e`
  `*/10 * * * * /root/ddns.sh &>/dev/null`
-It means every 10 minutes.
+It means run every 10 minutes.
 The log will be blocked.
 Of course, if you need to log, you can redirect directly to the save path.
 - The hotplug interface can automatically execute the script when the network card IP changes.
 For example, openwrt, when you choose to get the IP from the network interface, the script will prompt you whether to directly generate the script in the hotplug directory：
 ```shell
 How to get your new IP ?